nerogdev/labs/c/README.md

 ## Milestones
 With this C project I also pretend to learn the C environment development, like:
-- C syntax
+- ✅C syntax
 - Dependencies: own and third part libs.
 - Delivery: *Makefile* and `make`.
 - Unit testing: for instance `Cunit`.

-* This list can grow.
+ This list can grow.